usnistgov/OSCAL/docs/prose/Profile-Semantics.md

 ### Merge (Combination)

-In profile resolution, a "view" is provided of *each* resource (profile or catalog) invoked by a profile, which preserves information regarding the invocation including the structural relations (groupings) among controls selected by it.
-Because multiple invocations may trace back through several invocation steps, to the same catalog (such as, for example, NIST SP800-53), this means that the resolved profile will contain more than one "copy" (partial or complete) of the organization (groups) within which controls are organized.
+In profile resolution, a "view" is provided of *each* resource (profile or catalog) invoked by a profile, which preserves information regarding the import including the structural relations (groupings) among controls selected by it.
+Because multiple imports may trace back through several import steps, to the same catalog (such as, for example, NIST SP800-53), this means that the resolved profile will contain more than one "copy" (partial or complete) of the organization (groups) within which controls are organized.

-Note that since profiles can invoke profiles, the views of invocations may be nested, as many layers deep as it takes to get back to a catalog.
+Note that since profiles can invoke profiles, the views of imports may be nested, as many layers deep as it takes to get back to a catalog.
 Also, because profiles may invoke controls from more than a single upstream resource (catalog or profile), views will contain multiple views, in a branching structure.
 Occasionally, views within views will point to the same source catalogs as other views (within views); this will happen both in error, and as a feature.
-In any case it will sometimes be valuable or useful information, to know not only that a control was included but *how* it was included -- its provenance of invocation.
+In any case it will sometimes be valuable or useful information, to know not only that a control was included but *how* it was included -- its provenance of import.

 Within each view, at the deepest layer, a profile will invoke not another profile (making for another view), but a catalog.
 At that point, the resolved profile will present a partial (filtered) "snapshot" of the catalog in question, showing the controls that are (finally) selected (by the views in combination).